icehouse-ventures/laravel-mermaid/README.md

 # laravel-mermaid
 Simple Mermaid diagrams for Laravel applications.
 Laravel Mermaid is a package that allows you to easily generate Mermaid diagrams in your Laravel applications.
-Diagram types include flowcharts, user journeys, entity relationship diagrams and mind maps.
+Diagram types include flowcharts, user journeys, entity relationship diagrams, business process diagrams and mind maps.

 ## Mermaid Diagrams
 Mermaid is a powerful digram and charting library that provides a syntax similar to markdown to generate data visualisations.
 Mermaid is now supported inside Github markdown and natively inside Notion pages so it is a familar syntax for business users.